ColeSkene/Arbela-WorkerCheckIn-PowerApp/README.md

 		d.
 After a few seconds, refresh to find two sample Language Profiles present in the "Active Worker Check In Language Profiles" view

 ## Configure Data-dependent Processes
+	1. From the Solutions screen, click the "New Solution" button at the left side of the Command Bar
+	2. In the New Solution pane which pulls out from the right, enter the following values:
-	1. Open the Worker Check-In Tools solution
+		a.
+Display Name: Worker Check-In Tools Customizations
+		b.
+Name: [auto-populated]
+		c.
+Publisher: [your preferred publisher]
+		d.
+Version: [Leave as default]
+	3. Click "Create" to create and open the new solution
-	2. At the right side of the Command Bar, select Process in the drop-down menu to filter the list
+	4. From the Worker Check-In Tools Customizations solution, click "Add Existing" in the Command Bar and select "Process" from the drop-down list and do the following:
+		a.
+Find and select the Process named "Worker Check-in App - Create Localized Label for Default Language"
+		b.
+Click "add" at the bottom left of the pull-out pane
-	3. Open the "Worker Check-in App - Create Localized Label for Default Language" Workflow
+	5. Open the "Worker Check-in App - Create Localized Label for Default Language" Workflow
 		a.
 From the Process Information form, Click "Deactivate" in the ribbon to edit the process
 		b.
 At the bottom of the form, click "Set Properties" for the single step labeled "Create English Localized Label"
 		c.
 In the Step Properties window, clear any value present for "Language" and set to the "English" record previously imported